aliasgar1978/nettoolkit/docs/preface.rst

 	By download and using the Nettoolkit and its child packages, you agree these terms and conditions.

-	Here I declare that, this package never try to retrive or recover any of your local information.
+	Here I declare that, this package never try to retrive or recover any of your local or personal information.
 	I took utmost care to make the code bug free.
 However as no code can be accurate.
 Kindly report bugs to me on **aholo2000@gmail.com**.